alexwlchan/alexwlchan.net/src/_articles/2015/2015-11-15-export-urls-from-safari-reading-list.md

 ---
+layout: article
 date: 2015-11-15 21:50:00 +00:00
-layout: post
+title: Export a list of URLs from Safari Reading List
 summary: A Python script for getting a list of URLs from Safari Reading List.
-tags:
+topics:
-  - macos
+  - macOS
-  - macos:safari
+  - Python
-title: Export a list of URLs from Safari Reading List
-old_syntax_highlighting: true
 ---

 I've accumulated a lot of URLs in Safari's Reading List.
 Problem is, trying to navigate a long list in the Safari is quite buggy &ndash; items move around randomly, I lose my place, and I'd really like more space than afforded by a single sidebar.
 Wouldn't it be nice if I could pull all those URLs out of Safari, and get them in a standalone file?